 Each year we create the official Fields of Faith t-shirt.
 Uniting Fields across the country – these shirts demonstrate you are part of something bigger than just your single field.
-Coming Soon!
+Shop Now!

 21 Days With God

 Put the Word of God in the hands of everyone who comes to your Field.
 Includes a chapter of 2 Chronicles and the entire book of John.
 Also includes a perforated commitment card on back.
 Order Today!

 To host a Fields of Faith rally takes a few simple steps:

 - Start by identifying key youth leaders in the community- it could even be just one youth pastor, student, coach, teacher or parent

 - Reserve the field.
 In case of inclement weather, reserve a back-up gym or auditorium